roro3164/roro3164/README.md

 # Hey there! 👋 I'm Romain Mornet

 Born and bred in 🇫🇷 France, currently soaking up the vibes in Montpellier.
-I'm 32, and I've got a knack for UI/UX design and programming.
+I'm 33, and I've got a knack for UI/UX design and programming.
 When I'm not pushing pixels or writing lines of code, you might find me whipping up something delicious in the kitchen, catching a flight to a new destination, jamming to some tunes

 ## Technical Skills:
 - **Programming Languages:**
   - HTML
   - CSS
+  - tailwind css
+  - javascript
+  - typescript
+  - angular
+  - react js
+  - next js
+  - c#

 - **Design Tools:**
   - Figma
   - Adobe XD